 3. Make an Offer and Reserve the Property

 If your offer is accepted, the next step is to pay the reservation fee and secure the property.
-This fee often ranges from £500 to £2,000 and will mean the home is reserved for around a 28-day period.
-This price will usually be deducted from the purchase price later down the line but know that it is non-refundable should you pull out of the sale.
+This fee often ranges from £500 to £2,000 and will mean the home is reserved for a 28-day period.
+This price will usually be deducted from the purchase price later down the line but it will be non-refundable should you pull out of the sale.

 4. Work With Your Conveyancer

-You conveyancer will explain any legal jargon and help you work through the contract.
-They will also negotiate the date you can get your keys and manage the funds.
-Whilst this is occurring, you should also begin the process of applying for a mortgage and wait for your lender to independently value the property.
+Your conveyancer will explain any legal jargon and help you work through the contract.
+They will also negotiate the date you can get your keys and tell you when you need to complete the sale.
+Whilst this is going on, you should begin the process of applying for a mortgage.

 5. Exchange Contracts

 When buying a new-build, you’ll exchange contracts months before you’re able to move in.
 During this stage, your solicitor should check the terms of the contract, check all relevant documents such as the planning documents and title of the property and clarify everything with the developer’s solicitor.
 Through your conveyancer, you will also be required to pay the deposit.